kuujo/ParParse/README.md

-from positional arguments to boolean flags and named options - as well as many additional features like long and short named arguments (most of the focus is on conventional Unix syntax), default values, multiple arguments, enforced data types, data validation, all in a single include file.
+from positional arguments to boolean flags and named options - as well as many additional features like long and short named arguments (most of the focus is on conventional Unix syntax), default values, multiple arguments, enforced data types, and data validation, all in a single include file.
 To get started all you need to do is copy _ParParse.php_ to your project directory and use `require 'path/to/ParParse.php`.